b-sharman/bangbang/README.md

 into something plausibly maintainable and respectable.
-However, in order to preserve compatibility with old hardware, I retained some legacy decisions (for example, the game doesn't work on Wayland), and I eventually realized that the necessary cross-compatibility necessary would mean I would be best off porting the frontend to WebGL or even rewriting it from scratch—a massive effort which caused me to abandon the project.
+However, in order to preserve compatibility with old hardware, I retained some legacy decisions (for example, the game doesn't work on Wayland), and I eventually realized that the cross-compatibility I needed would require me to port the frontend to WebGL or even rewrite it from scratch—a massive effort which caused me to shift my attention to other projects.

 That's why I feel obliged to point out the missing pieces that I wouldn't want in a finished project: unenforced typing, no unit tests, no dependency